 If you haven't lived in Georgia then jurisdiction and venue is inappropriate and she cannot file a divorce here.
 That said, objections to jurisdiction and venue are called "affirmative defenses" that need to be raised in your answer.
-If you were served three months ago, which is unclear, the...Read more »
+If you were served three months ago, which is...Read more »

 My ex wife and I have two boys who she have kept from me.
 I got married in 2016 and was put on child support.
 I am tired of being harassed and I’m tired of my children getting hurt by me trying to contact them.
 I currently have two girls by my current wife and none of us are allowed to contact...
 Read more »

 Terminating your parental rights is not an option.
 That will only happen in a step-parent adoption.
 It doesn't sound like you are exercising the rights you have, so they may as well be terminated.
-Also, and more importantly, terminating your parental rights does not terminate your obligation to...Read more »
+Also, and more importantly, terminating your parental rights does not terminate your...Read more »

 It's your decision, and is really a matter of convenience to a degree.
 If he is military, he has a state that is listed as his home state.
 You can file there as well as here, or you can wait until he obtains residency elsewhere and file there.
 It really just depends on where each of you are...Read more »